It turns out that, up to a multiple of M,

 is divisible by p.

-for any prime p, raising any number not divisible by p to the power of p-1
+for any prime p, raising any integer not divisible by p to the power of p-1

 gives a result which is just one unit above a multiple of p.